Chapter 14:

 "I am… Minerva," the woman said, offering a hand.

 Audra shook it with her non-prosthetic one, trying not to wince at her firm grip.
-She was pretty sure the woman could crush her skull like an egg if she wanted to.
+It could definitely crush her skull like an egg if she wanted, saying nothing about the rest of her.

 "I-it's nice to meet you, Miss Minerva."